BharathKumar-c/rn-schedule-notifications/README.md

 # React Native Push Notifications

-React Native Local and Remote Notifications for iOS and Android
+React-Native Local and Remote Notifications for iOS and Android

 ## Installation